unicode-org/cldr/docs/ldml/tr35-dates.md

                         This field behaves <i>exactly</i> like a composite of all time-related fields, not including the zone fields.
                         As such, it also reflects discontinuities of those fields on DST transition days.
 On a day of DST onset, it will jump forward.
                         On a day of DST cessation, it will jump backward.
-                        This reflects the fact that is must be combined with the offset field to obtain a unique local time value.
+                        This reflects the fact that it must be combined with the offset field to obtain a unique local time value.
                         The field length specifies the minimum number of digits, with zero-padding as necessary.</td></tr>

 <!-- == == == SEPARATOR == == == -->